Leading Partners

 Principaux dossiers

-• Acting for two defendants in the £6bn claim brought by Tulip Trading Ltd (a corporate alter ego of Australian computer scientist, Craig Wright) in relation to the alleged hack of Dr Wright’s home network and theft of private keys for approximately 110,000 bitcoin and related digital assets.
+• Acting for two defendants in the £6 billion claim brought by Tulip Trading Ltd, a corporate alter ego of Australian computer scientist, Craig Wright. in relation to the alleged hack of Dr Wright’s home network and theft of private keys for approximately 110,000 bitcoin and related digital assets.

 DAC Beachcroft LLP